wasifkareem/talawa-api/talawa-api-docs/interfaces/models_Advertisement.InterfaceAdvertisement.md

 [models/Advertisement](../modules/models_Advertisement.md).InterfaceAdvertisement

-This is an interface that represents a database(MongoDB) document for Advertisement.
+This is an interface, that represents database - (MongoDB) document for Advertisement.

 ## Table of contents